Vitor-Silva27/guiadocampus-backend/README.md

 ```sh
 npx prisma migrate deploy
 ```
-3. npw to install the dependencies and run the app you will have two choices, using docker or without docker
+3. now to install the dependencies and run the app you will have two choices, using docker or without docker

 #### with docker is quite easy. you have to run: